 A good tip when deciding on a place to take your parents for dinner: their opinions count.
 If they love a restaurant and keep telling you to go to it, chances are you should bring them along, too.
 At Heirloom Café, the food is always fresh, the atmosphere clean and relaxed, and the service always friendly.
 There’s nothing to get in the way of some good old fashioned bonding at this parental favorite.

-Sharing is encouraged at this Mexican tapas restaurant on the cusp of San Francisco's NOPA and Haight-Ashbury neighborhoods.
+Sharing is encouraged at this Mexican restaurant on the cusp of San Francisco's NOPA and Haight-Ashbury neighborhoods.
 Especially for larger family-sized groups, who can fill up together on plates of carintas, empanadas, quesadillas, and more.
-Call ahead to put your name on the waitlist, or sip on margaritas until your table is called.
+If you find yourself waiting for a table sip on one of their margaritas in the meantime.

 Family-style is the way to go at Original Joe’s, a San Francisco Bay Area institution, though a la carte orders are welcome are well.
 Whichever way you go, Joe's big vinyl booths are the perfect excuse for families to act like families.
 And while dishes like veal piccata and Joe’s eggplant parmesan are deliciously delectable, the cocktails are good too, not to mention very reasonably priced.